 Safari on iOS lets you screenshot a full website as a PDF.
 With the judicious use of reader mode, you can also remove extraneous content making these screenshots more useful.
 Here’s how:

 One of the features in Safari that I use a fair amount is called reader mode.
 Simply put, it strips an article of extraneous content (such as ads), and allows me to focus on the article itself.
 Here’s how you use it:

 A user called in, wanting help troubleshooting an installation of Internet Explorer 11 that repeatedly and persistently failed.
 The error code was the same, 0x9c47.
 The error code means that a Windows Update, KB2729094, could not be found on the computer.
 Because it is listed as a prerequisite for IE11, the installation failed.
-It did not matter one bit that the update was already installed.
-Luckily, resolving it is pretty straight-forward – here’s how:
+It did not matter one… Continue reading Resolving error code 0x9c47 when installing Internet Explorer 11

 A while back, a user called in, complaining that he was unable to use the address bar to search, in Internet Explorer 10.
 He further reported that he had just upgraded from Internet Explorer 9.
 I originally thought it was due to problems with a plugin, so that was where I started out.
-After looking at all of them; enabling and enabling, restarting IE and so on, I had gotten nowhere.
-At all.
+After looking at all… Continue reading Internet Explorer: Search in the address bar does not work

 Like many, many others, I have been urging people to stop using Microsoft Internet Explorer for years.
 Finally, Microsoft is starting to come around to part of our argument, and has launched a website called IE6 Countdown.
 Welcome to the party, Microsoft.

 My girlfriend recently got herself a shiny new MacBook Pro, and installed Firefox, as that’s her browser of preference.
 She kept having a problem that her tabs would not be saved when she closed Firefox, and asked me to look into it.